Probing Three-Dimensional Magnetic Fields: IV -- Synchrotron Polarization Derivative and Vision Transformer: Theoretical consideration

 However, this generally accepted picture requires an important correction.
 In LV99 picture of turbulent reconnection, magnetic turbulent eddies freely rotate perpendicular to the direction of the magnetic field percolating the eddy.
 This {\it local} magnetic field does not coincide with the mean magnetic field.
 Thus, all the measurements should be done in the local magnetic field reference frame:

-where $\delta v_{l,\bot}$ refers to the turbulent velocity at the scale $l_\bot$ measured in the local system of turbulent eddies.
+where $\delta v_{l,\bot}$ refers to the turbulent velocity at the scale $l_\bot$ measured in the local reference system, defined relative to the magnetic field intersecting an eddy. $l_\bot$ and $l_\parallel$ are the scales perpendicular and parallel to the magnetic field, respectively.
 The local system of reference was explicitly introduced in the pioneering study by \cite{2000ApJ...539..273C}.

 LV99 argues that turbulent reconnection of magnetic fields, occurring within an eddy turnover time, promotes magnetic line mixing perpendicular to their orientation, thus minimizing resistance to turbulent cascading.
 This process enables eddies to cascade efficiently perpendicular to the local magnetic field direction, which predominantly follows the Kolmogorov law in strong turbulence regime: $\delta v_{l,\bot} = (\frac{l_\bot}{L_{\rm inj}})^{1/3}\delta v_{\rm inj}M_A^{1/3}$, where $\delta v_{\rm inj}$ is the injection velocity at injection scale $L_{\rm inj}$ and $M_A=\delta v_{\rm inj}/v_A$ is the Alfv\'en Mach number.
 The strong turbulence regime in sub-Alfv\'enic turbulence ($M_A<$ 1) spans from the transitional scale $l_{\rm trans} = L_{\rm inj}M^2_A$ to smaller scales.
 Turbulence within the range from $L_{\rm inj}$ to $l_{\rm trans}$ is termed weak turbulence, which is wave-like and does not obey the "critical balance".
 The weak turbulence is also anisotropic, but the scaling relation is different from Eq.~\ref{eq.lv99} \citep{2001ApJ...562..279L,xu2019study}.